-Five leading research and academic institutions were awarded a total of $2.84 million in grants by the fund for their work focused on innovations in textile manufacturing.
-The 2015 Walmart U.S. Manufacturing Innovation Fund grant winners are:
+In 2015, five leading research and academic institutions were awarded a total of $2.84 million in grants by the fund for work focused on innovations in textile manufacturing.
+U.S. Manufacturing Innovation Fund grant winners include

 - Clemson University for energy and effluent reduction through innovative dyeing of polyester fabrics